threax/EdityMcEditface/README.md

 If you want to override this or any file create it in your project and that version will be used instead.

 ## Setting Up Dependencies
-There are a couple of things you will need to install to make everything work:
+There are a couple of things you will need to install to make everything work.
+Even though this section is last you will need to do it before you can build.

 ### Install Dotnet Core
 First install Dotnet Core.
 The instructions for setting up the sdk on the [hello world tutorial](https://dotnet.microsoft.com/learn/dotnet/hello-world-tutorial) work well.
 You don't need to do the Create your app steps.
 Just install the sdk.